Tail of the Weak 2.1

 The Base Theater was your standard movie house with theater seats and sloping aisles.
 The other was simply an Air Force hanger with folding chairs, where I recall seeing Jerry Lewis in Sad Sack.
 It was the movies at the Base Theater that stand out most in my mind.

-I was pissed off to no end at 'MAN', who shot and killed Bambi's mother, not realizing that I was the enemy.
-I was moved by the audio-visual combination of the King of the Cowboys, Roy Rogers, on the back of Trigger, jumping over a brambled log out of the big screen, as the Sons of the Pioneers sang “Don't Fence Me In”.
+I was pissed off to no end at 'MAN', who shot and killed Bambi's mother, not realizing that I was the adversary.
+I was moved by the audio-visual combination of the King of the Cowboys, Roy Rogers, on the back of Trigger, leaping right out of the big screen, as the Sons of the Pioneers sang “Don't Fence Me In”.

 I was frightened to death when Kirk Douglas's left eye was clawed out by Tony Curtis's falcon in The Vikings.
 I was thrilled by the high speed chases between Robert Mitchum and the revenuers in the moonshine epic, Thunder Road.
 I was hanging on every word and each note of the unforgettable movie theme songs in The Hanging Tree and The Legend of Tom Dooley.